 Additionally, questions of culture are already addressed given that many remote outsourcing setups already have an embedded, functional culture of their own that their talent already thrives in.
 Really, the only thing that you need to work on when it comes to going for remote outsourcing is that matter of trust which isn’t a big issue if you partner with a remote outsourcing company that provides clear and transparent access to productivity tools by which you can monitor performance.

 Perhaps one of the most appealing aspects of this particular solution is the overall savings you enjoy.
 First and foremost, you do away with both the time and money spent on recruitment.
 You usually simply have to match and evaluate talent from an already existing pool.
 Second, and one that most people don’t realize, is that you don’t have to invest in a lot of overhead expenses.
 Working with a remote team means no expenses for office space rental, no investment in equipment, and significantly lower spending on compensation.

 CrewBloom is the Right Partner

 We are a remote outsourcing company that is built on a foundation of trust in the outsourcing model.
-All the key roles in our company are filled by top Filipino talent that work out of their homes.
-Not only has this proven to be an effective way to grow, it has also afforded us a great deal of savings from no overhead costs.
+All the key roles in our company are filled by top Filipino talent that works out of their homes.
+Not only has this proven to be an effective way to grow, but it has also afforded us a great deal of savings from no overhead costs.
 This we pass on to our client-partners for up to 70% savings on their end.

 If you’re interested in reducing the costs of what you would normally spend to get the best people for your company’s key roles, hop on a quick call with us!
 Or you can send us an email at [email protected].
-We’ll be more than happy to talk you about how you can achieve your growth goals today.
+We’ll be more than happy to talk to you about how you can achieve your growth goals today.